 The delivery of FTFC priorities against a backdrop of funding cuts will necessitate that growth should only be to approved which meet the outcomes of the FTFC priorities.
-The Council has had to adjust the timeline of this MTFS principle in light of projected funding losses and inflationary impacts, from 2021/22 to 2022/23.
-However the General Fund budget report to the 2019 February Council currently projects a return to balances by the revised date of 2022/23.
+The Council will consider the timeline of this MTFS principle in light of Covid-19, projected funding losses to the Executive in the September 2020 update.